savannah7704/me/README.md

 # Introductions (2025)
-Getting to know each other introductory website by Savannah Stumpf Credits to Eric Pogue and ChatGPT for the template Eric Pogue and ChatGPT created this repository as a template for an "Introductions" website.
+Getting to know each other introductory website by Savannah Stumpf.
+Credits to Eric Pogue and ChatGPT for the template.
+Eric Pogue and ChatGPT created this repository as a template for an "Introductions" website.

 Additional GitHub Page information can be found at [GitHub Pages](https://pages.github.com/).
 Also, there is a 5-minute